ExistOS-Team/ExistOS-For-HP39GII/README_en.md

 ### Installing

-#### OSLoader (RAM)
+Note: Please install drivers for HP39GII by yourself.

-Note: Please install drivers for HP39GII yourself.
+#### OSLoader in RAM (temporarily)

-Tips: If you have install ExistOS then you can skip this step.
+You can skip this step if the OSLoader had been installed on your device.

-OSLoader boots ExistOS and provides low-level API and virtual memory functionalities.
-Run commands below to load OSLoader into the calculator's RAM.
-(Calculator is required to be in flashing mode.)
+The OSLoader can boot ExistOS and provides low-level APIs and virtual memory service.
+Run commands below to load the OSLoader temporarily.

-Before flashing, please power off your calculator completely by removing the batteries, then plug in USB cable while holding down the `ON/C` key.
-Your calculator will then enter flashing mode.
+Before flashing, power off your calculator completely by removing the batteries, and then plug in USB cable while holding down the `ON/C` key.
+Then your calculator will enter the flashing mode.

-You can see if an HID device named "USB Input Device" with the ID of 066F:3770 shows up in Device Manager under Windows.
+An HID device named "USB Input Device" with the ID of 066F:3770 will show up in the Device Manager under the Windows.

 ![USBID](Image/0.png)